ax-llm/ax/README.md

 ## OpenTelemetry support

-Ability to trace and observe your llm workflow is critical to building production workflows.
-OpenTelemetry is an industry standard and we support the new `gen_ai` attribute namespace.
+The ability to trace and observe your llm workflow is critical to building production workflows.
+OpenTelemetry is an industry-standard, and we support the new `gen_ai` attribute namespace.

 ```typescript
 import { trace } from '@opentelemetry/api';